-Lawful possession, use, and sale of alcoholic beverages on campus are limited to approved events and locations, in accordance with Board and Administrative Policy 3560.
+Possession, use, and sale of alcoholic beverages on campus are limited to approved events and locations.
 Consumption or possession of alcohol by persons under the age of 21 is prohibited on all properties owned and operated by the District.

 Laws regarding the use and possession of alcohol are enforced by the VCCCD Police Department.
 Violators may be subjected to arrest, fine, suspension or expulsion from the college.